govlog/pytaskpool/README.rst

 Usage
 =====

-This sample code will launch 8 function simultanously using a pool of 8 process The execution time should be 1 second.
+This sample code will launch 8 functions simultanously using a pool of 8 processes The excepted execution time should be 1 second.

 Sample code::